-The Company received a \$0.5 million research grant from the University of Mexico and a \$0.9 million research grant from the Congressional Directed Medical Research Program.
-Revenue related to research and development grants is recognized when the related research expenses are incurred and the Company's specific performance obligations under the terms of the respective contracts are satisfied.
+The Company recognizes revenue from research and development grants when the related research expenses are incurred and the Company's specific performance obligations under the terms of the respective contracts are satisfied.
 Revenue recognized in the accompanying financial statements is not subject to repayment.